-display and the depth of the bottom directly below the cursor.
-In addition, the Latitude and Longitude of travel to the cursor position and the bearing to the cursor position.
-A waypoint can be marked at the to the 700 SeriesTM Fishing System.
-If both devices are connected, then only the information from the GPS
+the display and the depth of the bottom directly below the cursor.
+In addition, the Latitude and the distance to travel to the cursor position and the bearing to the cursor position.
+A waypoint can retrieval and use.

+device is connected to the 300 Series $^{\mathtt{IM}}$ Fishing System.
+If both devices are connected, then